3ickleonerd/sei-trader/src/client/public/docs/guide/deployment/overview.md

 ## Deployment Overview

-This guide covers the complete deployment process for Sei Trader, from development setup to production deployment on the Sei Network.
+This guide covers the complete deployment process for Smart Duck, from development setup to production deployment on the DuckChain.

 ## Development Setup

 ### Prerequisites

-Before setting up Sei Trader, ensure you have the following installed:
+Before setting up Smart Duck, ensure you have the following installed:

 - **Bun.js** (v1.0+): High-performance JavaScript runtime
 - **Node.js** (v18+): For compatibility with some packages